[ HOME ] [ TRAVEL ] [ CATS ] [ CRITTERS ] [ ART ] [ MASK, COSTUME ] [ GARDEN ] [ BOAT ]

 You can see my noodles hanging over the boat.
 Sort of ugly when they hang out but useful eh!

-Some people have suggested putting one end underwater to empty it like it is done for canoes.
+Some people have suggested pushing the bow or stern underwater and letting it go suddenly to empty it like it is done for canoes.
 This allows a whole lot of the water to drain out of a canoe.
 NOT a Skerry.
-I simply could not get an end under enough to get the draining thing going.
+I simply could not get an end under at all to get the draining thing going.
 I am no lightweight and the boat is just too buoyant for that.
 This is a good thing.

-The mast assembly was sort of floppy and difficult to control but I did not have any real trouble getting it in.
-A bit of water came in with the sail but not a lot.
-I just bailed out about a gallon.
+The mast assembly was sort of floppy and difficult to control since I had just pulled out the mast with the sail set, but I did not have any real trouble getting it in.
+Water came in with the sail and I bailed out about a gallon.
 I think that in real life it would be useful to bundle up the spars and sail and tie it up before bringing it in the boat.

 Conditions were good but I felt my margins were large.
-I had alot of buoyancy.
+I had a lot of buoyancy.
 The boat was easy to right.
 It was easy to re-enter.
 I had no trouble de-masting it and recovering the mast.
 I did not try to replace the mast underway.
 I have replaced the mast while underway before when I was becalmed in a bumpy but no wind situation and it can be done.
-Even if there is quite alot of wind and waves it is not that hard.
+Even if there is quite a lot of wind and waves it is not impossible.
 So I did not need to prove this again.
 So take heart and accept that without extra support your Skerry will need to have the mast slipped off but once that is done it will right easily.

-For now I am satisfied that WHEN I accidently go over I will not have any trouble recovering.
+For now I am satisfied that WHEN I accidentally go over I will not have any trouble recovering.
 It was hanging over me but now I know.
 The good guys are winning again!

 Read about the boat being constructed